Lighthouse Employee Notes How Her Job Led to Greater Independence

 “Chicago is relatively easy to navigate,” says Carly Englander, a former resident of Long Island, New York, who works as an agent in The Lighthouse’s IDFPR (Illinois Department of Financial and Professional Regulation) Customer Care Center.

-Carly, who earned a Master’s degree in rehabilitation counseling from Hoekstra University, also admits to coming to Chicago for greater job opportunities.
+Carly, who earned a Master’s degree in rehabilitation counseling from Hofstra university, also admits to coming to Chicago for greater job opportunities.

 “I left New York and came to Chicago for a better job opportunity and I found it at The Chicago Lighthouse,” she smiles.

 Carly credits the people skills she honed while working in a Queens, New York public library, for helping her to excel in her present job.

 “I really enjoy my work and the opportunity to help callers and in the process, learn something new every day,” she says.

 A key to being an effective customer care center agent, Carly believes, is to put yourself in the shoes of the caller and try to identify with them.
 “If you develop that mindset, that will help you better connect with the caller, who in turn, will appreciate that you are doing your best to help them with their problem.”